csingley/ofxtools/docs/client.rst

 of Quicken for Windows.  ``OFXClient`` does this by default, so you probably don't need to worry about it.

+Finally, some financial institutions are picky about formatting.
+They may fail to parse OFXv1 that includes closing tags - the ``unclosedelements`` argument comes in handy here.
+They may require that OFX requests either must have or can't have tags separated by newlines - try setting or unsetting the ``prettyprint`` argument.

 We've also had some problems with FIs checking the ``User-Agent`` header in HTTP requests, so it's blanked out.
 If a motivated user wants to send along a packet capture showing what Quicken sends for ``User_Agent``, it might be